ChathuminiWelengodage/MyPortfolioWebsite/README.md

 ## 🧑‍🎓 About Me

-I am an **undergraduate student in Information Systems** at **Sabaragamuwa University of Sri Lanka**, with a strong interest in **web development, programming, and technology**.
+I am an **undergraduate student in Information Systems** at **Sabaragamuwa University of Sri Lanka**.
 This portfolio website is part of my learning journey and reflects my continuous effort to improve my technical and design skills.

 ---